owenhsho/Adobe-at-js/SPA-Extensions-and-Implementation.md

-The new AT.js library can be integrated into Single Page Application using the following extensions:

 ## View Change Mbox: Angular Route Change
 Using promises in Angular's router can provide a "flicker-free" implementation on view changes.
 This approach could be used in an application using Angular's ngRoute module.
 Conveniently, it can be added to the application using DTM.